Federal Council (Austria)

 The Federal Council (Bundesrat, [ˈbʊndəsʁaːt]) is the upper house of the Austrian Parliament, representing the nine States of Austria at the federal level.
-As part of a bicameral legislature alongside of the National Council, it can be compared with an upper house or a senate.
-In fact, however, it is far less powerful than the National Council: although it has to approve every new law decided for by this lower chamber, the latter can—in most cases—overrule the Federal Council's refusal to approve.
+As part of a bicameral legislature alongside the National Council, it can be compared with an upper house or a senate.
+In fact, however, it is far less powerful than the National Council: although it has to approve every new law decided for by this lower chamber, the latter can – in most cases – overrule the Federal Council's refusal to approve.

-The Bundesrat has its seat at the Austrian Parliament Building in Vienna, in a conclave of the former Herrenhaus chamber of the Imperial Council (Reichsrat).
-During a major renovation of the Parliament Building the Federal Council meets in the Hofburg.
+The Bundesrat has its seat at the Austrian Parliament Building in Vienna.
+Since 2023, it meets in a chamber formerly used by the National Council's budget committee.
+During a major renovation of the parliament building from 2017 until 2023, the Federal Council met in the Hofburg Palace.

 Role

 As the Constitution of Austria (B-VG) draws a strict distinction between federal and state legislation, its Article 42 provides the Bundesrat only with the right to veto federal laws passed by the National Council.
 Moreover, in most cases a Federal Council's veto is just suspensive, meaning the National Council can override it, passing the law again by ordinary resolution of at least half of its members.
 Therefore, the decisions of the Bundesrat can only delay legislation.

 In the following cases, though, the Federal Council's approval is mandatory: